ankushpratap95/deep_learning_resnet_model/README.md

 ### How_to_run_the_model (GPU required)

 0. Download or clone the required repo and then
- - 1st Method- Directly run the .ipynb file on google colab or jupyter notebook.
+ - 1st Method- Directly run the .py file on google colab or jupyter notebook.
  - 2nd Method- Load .pt file and run it accordingly on your dataset.